Visit Albuquerque prohibits users from downloading images from our website.

 (po-HWAH-keh)

 Pojoaque Pueblo is located 15 scenic miles north of Santa Fe on Highway 84-285.
 The Pojoaque Valley is situated amid the spectacular landscape of northern New Mexico's juniper and piñon tree hilltops, mesas and mountains.
 The name Pojoaque is a Spanish version of Po Suwae Geh, which means "water drinking place."
 The people of Pojoaque have returned from near extinction and have generated a multiplex of tribally owned and operated enterprises, all while maintaining a traditional cultural base.
 The Pueblo of Pojoaque's Tribal Council established the Poeh Museum and Cultural Center in 1988 as a permanent tribally owned and operated means of cultural preservation and revitalization within the pueblo communities of the northern Rio Grande Valley.
 The center emphasizes the arts and cultures of all pueblo people, with a focus on the Tewa-speaking pueblos of Nambe, Pojoaque, San Ildefonso, Ohkay Owingeh, Santa Clara and Tesuque, and the Tiwa-speaking pueblos of Picuris and Taos.
-Additional funds generated via the tribally owned Cities of Gold Casino, with Las Vegas-style gaming, and Cities of Gold Hotel (505-455-3313) have been used to create the Pojoaque Wellness Center, which houses a gym, pool, library, CHR program, senior citizens center and boys and girls club for tribal and non-tribal members.
-The Pojoaque Pueblo Tourist Center (505-455-3460) displays and sells locally produced Native art and other souvenirs.
-Also available are gas stations and convenience stores, the Towa Golf Course, True Value Hardware, the Sports Bar and Casino, and numerous restaurants.
-The pueblo's feast days are December 11 and 12, and January 6.
+Museum tours are available for groups of seven or more.
+The tribally-owned Cities of Gold Hotel and Casino offers Las Vegas-style gaming and other entertainment.

 (sahn-DEE-ah)